jnk0le/Ring-Buffer/README.md

 	}
 }

-// if multiple contexts are writing/reading buffer they shall not interrupt each other
+// if multiple contexts are writing/reading buffer they shall not be interrupting each other
 // in this case, those interrupts have to be of the same priority (nesting not allowed)

 extern "C" void SysTick_Handler(void)